Open Forum on Open Banking

 This open and public initiative ties in with the efforts of the Euro Banking Association to drive and support a pan-European exchange among practitioners on topical industry developments.
 Its launch marks a new milestone in the EBA’s long track record in generating supply side engagement and contributing to the practical delivery of pan-European visions.

 The initiation of the Open Banking Forum also represents a logical follow-up on the work by the Association in this area, which has resulted in the development of the Digital Customer Service Interface (DCSI) concept and included an analysis of the business relevance of Open APIs and Open Banking for banks.
-Reports on both topics are available for download (in the Knowledge and Research section) and have initiated relevant discussions in the industry.
+Reports on both topics are available for download (see Publications) and have initiated relevant discussions in the industry.

 Terms of Reference